 Centers for Disease Control and Prevention (CDC) Fact Sheet

-The CDC’s alpha-gal fact sheet is pretty basic compared to the information available at AGI, but it’s a great resource to share with your primary care physician if he or she isn’t familiar with alpha-gal.
+The CDC’s tick center includes high-level information about alpha-gal syndrome including a fact sheet for healthcare providers.
+The information is pretty basic compared to what’s available at AGI, but it’s a great resource to share with your primary care physician if he or she isn’t familiar with alpha-gal.

 Mayo Clinic Website